Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What all can you do with aloe vera?

 Use it on your skin for burns or sores.
-It is also used cosmetically in facial washes, etc. And the juice is drinkable.
-It makes nice looking potted plants.
+It is also used cosmetically in facial washes, etc.

 How do you make aloe vera lotion?